How Radiant Floor Heating Systems Work?

 Electric and Water Based Systems

 There are two types of systems available: electric and warm water based underfloor heating.
-The former utilises electricity to heat a very thin wire, and the latter uses warm water which circulates through the heating pipe.
+The former utilizes electricity to heat a very thin wire, and the latter uses warm water which circulates through the heating pipe.

 The suitability of each system depends on your project and preference.
 The electric system may be better for small areas such as bathrooms and renovations as it does not raise floor levels.
 Wet systems are ideal for larger areas or new constructions as they are fitted into the structural sub-floor.